Board of trustees

-Begoña Elices holds a degree in Information Science and Economics from the Complutense University of Madrid.
+Begoña Elices holds an Information Sciences degree as well as an Economics degree from Complutense University of Madrid.

 Pedro Fernández FrialPedro Fernández

 With a degree in Industrial Engineering from the Escuela Técnica Superior de Ingenieros Industriales in Madrid.
 He started his career with Repsol Group in 1980, holding various technical and management posts in the Refining area.
 In 1992 he joined the Group’s Planning and Control Department, with responsibility for planning the gas business, and in 1994 was appointed Manager of Planning and Control of the Chemicals area, and in 2002 the head of this area.

 He was until april 2016 Executive Director of Strategy, Control and Resources at Repsol.